 You can opt out if you don't want to be scanned but you still must be checked by TSA.

 You can choose to opt out of the full-body scan, but bear in mind that you'll be treated with suspicion if you do so—especially if you're not opting out for health reasons.
 You'll be given a pat down by a TSA officer instead, and it's likely to be very thorough.
 Given that there's no health risk by going through these scanners and the TSA can't see you naked when you pass through the AIT machines, there's no real reason not to use them.

 Do All Airports Have Full Body Scanners?

-What About Outside of the United States?
+Scanners Outside of the United States

-In Western Europe, for example, these scanners are extremely common and you'll likely find them in most major airports.
+You may go through a scanner in other countries.
+It depends on the part of the world you'll be traveling through.
+In Western Europe, for example, scanners are extremely common and you'll likely find them in most major airports.
 The same goes for Canada, Australia, and New Zealand.

 Outside of the Western world, though, they're not as common.
 In most parts of the world, you'll just have old school metal detectors scanning you.